 4. REPORTING ALLEGATIONS OF INAPPROPRIATE BEHAVIOR

-4.2 Programs shall discontinue any further employee or volunteer participation when an allegation of inappropriate conduct has been made against him or her, until such allegation has been satisfactorily resolved or disciplinary action is taken.
+4.3 Programs may discontinue any Covered Individual’s participation in a Program when an allegation of inappropriate conduct has been made against the individual until such allegation has been satisfactorily resolved or disciplinary action is taken.